Quramy/lerna-yarn-workspaces-example/README.md

 }
 ```

-If you compile this code, TypeScript compiler emits a "Cannot find module" error untile building `x-core` package and creating `x-core/index.d.ts`.
+If you compile this code, TypeScript compiler emits a "Cannot find module" error until building `x-core` package and creating `x-core/index.d.ts`.
 And it's silly to compile dependent packages(e.g. `x-core`) in the same repository after each editing them.

 [TypeScript's path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) is the best solution.
 Path mappings are declared such as:

 ```js
 /* tsconfig.json */